 Jesus is trying to get across the point that we can’t talk about God’s new world the way we talk about Biden’s new administration.
 God’s new world doesn’t show up after a new election or after a political revolution.
 God’s new world breaks into ours right now, and when it does, we’ll never be the same.
 It definitely will change our politics, but that’s not where it came from.
 We run into what Dietrich Bonhoeffer called “the beyond in the midst of life,” and we’re left stuttering and stammering as we try to make some sense of what happened to us.
 Nothing’s quite the same anymore.
 We see the world not just as it is but as it’s meant to be, and we start to fall in love with it.
 It’s when a sacrament is really a sacrament—something in this everyday world opens us up to a world that’s never just everyday.

 This Sunday is Trinity Sunday.
-I have to admit, when I looked at the Gospel lesson my first reaction was, “Where the ‘bleep’ is the Trinity in any of this?”
-What does being reborn from above have to do with the Trinity?
+I have to admit, when I looked at this “born again” Gospel lesson my first reaction was, “Where the ‘bleep’ is the Trinity in any of this?”
+What does being reborn have to do with the Trinity?
 It took a while to see much of a connection.

-We date the doctrine of the Trinity to the council of Nicea.
-Now, forget everything you may have read about that in The Da Vinci Code, because the real council wasn’t anything like that.
+We date the doctrine of the Trinity to the council of Nicea in the early 300s.
+Now, if you’ve read popular novels like The Da Vinci Code, forget that stuff, because the real council wasn’t anything like that.
+That’s not when people snuck in the idea that Jesus was somehow divine.
 Everybody who came to the council thought that Jesus was divine in some way or other.
 They all thought of him as the Word of God who was with God from the very beginning.
 They all celebrated his risen presence when they gathered as his Body to share in the Eucharist.
-But the question they were trying to settle was this, “When we’re in Jesus’ presence, are we in the presence of God, or are we just in the presence of one of God’s lesser representatives?”
+But the question they were trying to settle was this, “When we’re in Jesus’ presence, are we really in the presence of God, or are we just in the presence of one of God’s lesser representatives?”

 One group said we’re just in the presence of one of God’s lesser representatives.
 God is too infinite to come to us on our own finite terms.
 God is absolute, but we’re relative.
 So the first thing God has to do is create the Word, God’s most important creature, and that’s what we meet in the presence of Jesus.
 We meet this spooky-sounding creature who represents God.
 But we never meet God, not in this life.
 So said the group that lost the debate in 325.